schatteleyn/Serie-Names-Formating/README.md

 + Handle errors
 + Handle more case with regex
 + See if I can make it works in several directories in one shot

+## IDEA:  ##
++ Instead of asking path, crawling every child directories and asking name when fiding directory with files in it.
++ Add possibilities to ignore a directory